LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/she-is-her.md

 she is the one,

-without her I'll just keep flying
+without her I'll just keep flying,

+moving upwards,

-with nobody by my side,
+but with nobody by my side,

 and that's ok,